EricBlanvillain/snake_rl/README.md

 # Snake Reinforcement Learning

 A Python implementation of the classic Snake game with a reinforcement learning agent.
-The agent learns to play Snake using Deep Q-Learning (DQN) in various maze environments.
+The agent learns to play Snake using Deep Q-Learning (DQN) in various maze environments, featuring a retro-punk visual style and two-player mode.

 ## Project Overview

 This project implements:
-- A customizable Snake game environment
+- A customizable Snake game environment with retro-punk visuals
 - Deep Q-Learning (DQN) agent for training
 - Support for multiple maze configurations
+- Two-player mode with AI opponent
+- Interactive pause menu and game controls
+- Leaderboard system
 - TensorBoard integration for training visualization
 - Evaluation tools for trained models